 #3 Functional and Flexible Technology Options

 There are a few key elements when setting up the technology in your conference room.
 It has to be easy to set up and use.
 Nothing is as frustrating as wasting everyone’s time trying to get a presentation to show up on the conference room display.
 The easiest fix to this problem is have lots of technology options available.
-Set up Apple TV with Airplay so Mac users can quickly sync their computers to your TV.
-Or have a Google Chromecast for your PC users.
+Set up Apple TV with Airplay so users can quickly sync their computers to your TV.
+Or any other similar type of solution.

 Make sure that your technology is visible.

 Your conference room is a peek into the rest of your company.
 Not everyone will see your entire office in detail.
 Often times people are moved from the lobby straight to the conference room.
-If that’s the case, make sure you convey your company’s culture and brand through things like room themes, colors, furniture, and art when designing your conference room display.
+If that’s the case, make sure you convey your company’s culture and brand through topics like room themes, colors, furniture, and art when designing your conference room.

 Furniture is one of the first things you notice when you step into a conference room; it really sets the mood and reinforces your brand to your visitors.
-If you’re looking to hire a creative team and you discover yourself in a room with large, burgundy leather chairs, a giant mahogany table, and dull antique paintings, you’re in the wrong place.
+If you’re looking to hire a creative team and you discover yourself in a room with large, burgundy leather chairs, a giant mahogany table, and dull antique paintings, you’re in the wrong place (unless you’re trying a retro look).
 A conference room with a clean glass table, colorful, modern chairs, and unique art on the wall tells me I’ve found my new creative team.